bragg-gh/bragg-gh/README.md

 office:
 email:

 I am a lecturer at the University of Illinois, Chicago.
-Previously, I have been a postdoc at the University of Utah, UC Berkeley, and MSRI.
+Previously, I have held postdocs at the University of Utah, UC Berkeley, and MSRI.
 My research is in algebraic and arithmetic geometry.
-I have been particularly interested in K3 surfaces, Calabi-Yau varieties, derived categories, and algebraic stacks, particularly in mixed and positive characteristic.
+Particular areas of focus include K3 surfaces, Calabi-Yau varieties, derived categories, and algebraic stacks, especially in mixed and positive characteristic.